• Skip to primary navigation

 If you’re now looking for ideas to celebrate this fun day with the kids – be sure to check out these links for tons of harmless and kid-appropriate pranks to play on family members and friends.

-Find a whole section on April Fool’s Day pranks at Teach Mama.
+More April Fool’s Day pranks at Teach Mama

 April Foolishness Book Recommendation